RashaAlshawi/EFPN/README.md

   - **`dataset.py`**: Defines functions for loading and processing the dataset.

 ### 2. **Notebooks**
-- **`notebooks/EFPN.ipynb`**: A Jupyter notebook for training and evaluating the model interactively, especially useful when running in Google Colab.
+- **`EFPN.ipynb`**: A Jupyter notebook for training and evaluating the model interactively, especially useful when running in Google Colab.

 ### 3. **Dataset Folder**
 ### 4. **Data Imbalance Folder**